-Meteorologically normalised trends of NO_2 concentrations for urban traffic and urban background sites in the Edinburgh area are shown in Figure 6.5.
-The variability in NO_2 is similar to that observed in Glasgow with a decrease in NO_2 concentrations in 2020 observed at most sites, followed by an increase, but remaining below pre-lockdown levels.
-For three sites (Glasgow Road, Salamander Street and St Leonard's) the meteorologically normalised NO_2 concentrations increased only very slightly, or not at all after the first lockdown.
-The analysis also indicates that the sites that historically had the higher NO_2 concentrations experience the larger decreases.
+Meteorologically normalised trends of $\mathrm{NO}2$ concentrations for urban traffic and urban background sites in the Edinburgh area (Figure 6.5) show similar variability to the sites in Glasgow, with an initial increase after the lockdown in 2020, and concentrations remaining below 2019 levels.
+A further decrease in $\mathrm{NO}2$ concentrations is observed at Nicolson Street and Salamander Street in 2022.
+For three sites (Glasgow Road, Salamander Street and St Leonard's) the meteorologically normalised $\mathrm{NO}2$ concentrations increased only very slightly, or not at all after the first lockdown.
+The analysis also indicates that the sites that historically had the higher $\mathrm{NO}2$ concentrations experience the larger decreases.